 SUE NICHOLSON

-While in Florida, Sue taught band in Okaloosa and Walton Counties, first at Max Bruner Middle School, the feeder program for the nationally acclaimed Fort Walton Beach High School Band.
+While in Florida, Sue taught band in Okaloosa and Walton Counties, first at Max Bruner Middle School, the feeder program for the Fort Walton Beach High School Band.
 She also started the instrumental music program at the Seaside Neighborhood School, Seaside, FL (one of Florida's first Charter Schools) and taught there 7 years.
 While at Seaside, Sue received the Enrollment Award at FMEA for having over 70% of the school's enrollment participating in band.
 The band consistently earned Superior ratings at district FBA music performance evaluations.
 Her Seaside Jazz Band accompanied contemporary jazz saxophonist Jeff Kashiwa at the Seabreeze Jazz Festival, and Ellis Marsalis at the Seaside Jazz Festival.